1. Introduction

 5. Detach the processor from the selected processing activity.

-The interview table allows during a risk analysis to list in the final report, the various interviews that were necessary to collect the information.
-Information such as dates, interviewees can be entered for a comprehensive report.
+The Interviews table is used during risk analysis to document the various interviews conducted to gather information for the final report.
+Key details such as dates and interviewees can be included, ensuring a comprehensive and organized report.

 The menu is always accessible from the main view of MONARC: